 Executive Director & Co-Founder

 Providing Humanitarian Aid, Short & Long-term recovery efforts, medical team support and collaboration programs, disaster assistance, and community projects.
-These programs are free and without any predjudice to all those individuals residing in Puerto Rico that were affected during the hurricanes and recent March 5th Flooding.
+These programs are free and without any predjudice to all those individuals residing in Puerto Rico that were affected by the 2017 Hurricanes, the March 2018 flooding and any disasters that may come in 2018.

 "Following the Maria we had no power, lights or water.
 PNW for Puerto Rico Relief in Oregon sent us 3 boxes of a radio, battery light that was so bright is light the whole house the neighbors thoght we had light, water, canned chicken, canned tuna, peanut butter, beef jerky, water tablets to clean water to drink, pasta and spaghetti sauce, chilii, chocolate for the kids, oatmeal , tea, and so much.
 We were 3 weeks without food and were so hungry and they send us these boxes.
 We were beyond hungry.
 We were so happy and God Bless them. "